 Born in Texas and raised in Tennessee, I immigrated to England a week after graduating college.
-I began studying yoga in London in 1972 and teaching in 1974, moved to Boston in 1978, sought out the tiny yoga community there and slowly built a teaching practice, opening my own school on Beacon Hill in 1982.
-After 35 years in Boston, my heart’s hometown, I chose to largely step back from teaching yoga and return to my southern roots.
+I began studying yoga in London in 1972, teaching in 1974, moved to Boston in 1978, sought out the tiny yoga community there and slowly built a teaching practice, opening my own school on Beacon Hill in 1982.
+After 35 years in Boston, my heart’s hometown, I chose to take a step back from teaching yoga full time and return to my southern roots.
 Trust me, it was a surprising decision!
-This time, to Durham, NC to be near my daughter, her husband Josh and 2 amazing grandsons.
+This time, to Durham, NC to be near my daughter, her husband Josh, 2 amazing grandsons and my first dog.
 Durham is so great, laid back, a bit of the urban grit I love, and finally, a garden!
 And a longer growing season!

 As to yoga - My first exposure to yoga was the Iyengar Method which I practiced devotedly for 13 years.
-I learned a lot and its stellar attention to alignment continues to inform my practice.
+I learned a lot and its stellar attention to alignment continues to inform my practice to this day.
 However, a teacher I met in London awoke another aspect of the practice, a more internal, less linear experience.
 It called to me.
-Though she threw me out of the nest years ago, telling me to trust my voice and spread my wings (which I did), I will forever thank Angela Farmer for giving me the courage to be.
+Though she threw me out of the nest years ago, telling me to trust my voice and spread my wings (which I did), I will forever thank Angela Farmer for encouraging me to be.
 I still visit her and her amazing yoga teacher and painter husband, Victor Van Kooten, from time to time.
-I also appreciate my peers Richard Freeman, Mary Taylor, Sarah Powers, Mary Paffard, John Schumacher, and Doug Keller for the wisdom they share.
+I also appreciate my peers Doug Keller, Richard Freeman, Mary Taylor, Sarah Powers, Mary Paffard, and John Schumacher for the wisdom they share.
 Though quite different than me, they resonate and help keep me curious!

 Accolades from Students